zulip/zulip/docs/prod-maintain-secure-upgrade.md

 ### manage.py shell

-You can get an iPython shell with full access to code within the Zulip project using `manage.py shell`, e.g. you can do the following to change an email address:
+You can get an iPython shell with full access to code within the Zulip project using `manage.py shell`, e.g., you can do the following to change an email address:

 ```